Police confront 2 men, 1 white, 1 black: Only 1 is shot

 If their races were reversed — if Smith were white, and Baker were black — would Baker have been the one who was left bleeding and writhing in pain?

 In the darkness on Nov.
-6, Election Day, Baker took to the roof of his the apartment building in which he lived and started firing guns.
+6, Election Day, Baker took to the roof of his apartment building and started firing guns.
 His neighbors, alarmed, called police.

+Until then, his criminal record consisted of minor traffic violations, pot possession, and carrying a concealed weapon in September.

+He’d created his Twitter account a few days prior and started writing about running for governor, promising money for underfunded schools, pledging to legalize marijuana.
+He would pardon all felons so they could regain their right to bear arms.

 Just after 5 a.m., two police officers sent to the scene encountered Baker on Michigan Avenue, in front of the entrance to the building.